adisciple50/RasberryPiNetcam/README.md

 ## verify you are happy with the script - optionally perform sanity checks

-# your rasperi py will only stay on for 30 seconds(by default) unless you delete the file from the memory card at /etc/main.py after this step.
+# your rasperi pi will only stay on for 30 seconds(by default) unless you delete the file from the memory card at /etc/main.py after this step.

 terminal commands: